thedevildude/thedevildude/README.md

 ## About Me

-- Final year student pursuing a B.Tech in Computer Science and Engineering at UEM Jaipur.
+- B.Tech Graduate in Computer Science and Engineering and minor in Web Developmnt from UEM Jaipur.
 - I'm always learning and exploring new technologies to stay ahead in the dynamic tech world.

 ## What I'm Working On